Medicare

 Plans may have lower out-of-pocket costs than Original Medicare (depending on coverage and services needed).
 In many cases, beneficiaries need to use doctors who are in the plan’s network, and some plans may require referrals.
 Most plans offer “extra” benefits that Original Medicare does not offer.

 Help is available for low-income enrollees who cannot afford to pay Medicare premiums, copayments, or deductibles.
-To find out more about Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Qualifying Individuals 1 (QI1), and Extra Help programs, or to enroll, see pages 127-129.
-The resource limits for the Medicare Savings (QMB, SLMB, and QI1) and Extra Help programs change yearly.
-Call Affordable Medicine Options for Seniors (AMOS) for current resource limits.
+To find out more about Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Qualifying Individuals (QI1), Qualified Disabled Working Individuals (QDWI), and Low-Income Subsidy (LIS or Extra Help) programs, see pages 127-129.
+The income and resource limits for the Medicare Savings (QMB, SLMB, QI1, QDWI) and Extra Help programs change yearly.
+Call Affordable Medicine Options for Seniors (AMOS) at 865-524-2786 or Tennessee State Health Insurance Assistance Program (SHIP) 1-877-801- 0044 for current limits.

 When to Apply for Medicare